 On Friday, the Department of Justice filed a petition for a writ of certiorari in IRAP v.
 Trump, asking that the Supreme Court review the decision of the U.S.

 Yesterday, in a highly anticipated 10-3 decision in International Refugee Assistance Program v.
 Trump, the U.S.

 We’re rounding up key public statements addressing President Trump’s disclosures of classified information to with Russian Foreign Minister Sergey Lavrov and Russian Ambassador to the U.S.

 Foreign Intelligence Surveillance Court Approves New Targeting and Minimization Procedures: A Summary

-A summary of Donald Trump's executive order instituting a suspension of entry to the U.S. and issuances of visas for people from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen (earlier designated as “areas of concern” under the 2016 Consolidated Appropriations Act).
+Yesterday, President Donald Trump signed an executive order entitled, “Protecting the Nation from Foreign Terrorist Entry into the United States,” instituting a suspension of entry to the U.S. and issuances of visas for people from Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen (earlier designated as “areas of concern” under the 2016 Consolidated Appropriations Act).

 An Egyptian-American has been in pretrial detention in Egypt for more than 900 days—for helping street children.
 What is strange about Aya Hijazi's case is that she meets none of the obvious criteria for the typical victims of the Egyptian government’s crackdown on its own civil society.